 The Access to Work Mental Health Support Service helps apprenticeship providers support apprentices, with a confidential service designed around their needs and daily routine.
 It also offers you advice, practical support and internal promotion materials you can use to raise awareness of the service within your business.

-In addition, every apprenticeship provider that registers for the service receives a toolkit, a free training resource full of helpful dos and don’ts, and invitations to Disability Confident events where you can gain first-hand experience of the latest guidance and research for supporting people with their mental health.
+In addition, every apprenticeship provider that registers for the service receives a toolkit, a free training resource full of helpful dos and don’ts, access to webinars and information sessions on mental health at work, and resources and guidance on the latest topics for supporting people with their mental health at work.

 There is no charge to you or your apprentices to use the Access to Work Mental Health Support Service.
 This includes all the calls, meetings, expert advice, guidance and promotional materials.